American Studies Program

 - Core courses: 171, 293, and 393.

 - Electives: two American Studies courses and five additional courses selected from an approved list provided by the program advisor and posted to the program website.
 At least three electives are taken at the 300 level or above.
 No more than two can be taken outside the program at the 100 level.
 Electives are used to cover the following areas relevant to American studies: pre-20th century; the U.S. in a global or transnational context; praxis (broadly defined as political or civic engagement, digital humanities, public humanities, creative writing, multimedia storytelling, or other relevant experience-based learning).
 Where appropriate, each elective can fulfill more than one of these required areas.
-Additionally, for both the major and minor, electives must include two courses focused on social justice, which investigate the ways that social inequities have been produced, maintained, and/or challenged.
+Additionally, electives must include two courses focused on social justice, which investigate the ways that social inequities have been produced, maintained, and/or challenged.
 These courses often examine how power works—historically, spatially, and differentially—across axes of race, Indigeneity, ethnicity, gender, sexuality, ability, religion, and economic class.

 - Senior seminar: 493.